Recovering Sub-threshold S-wave Arrivals in Deep Learning Phase Pickers via Shape-Aware Loss: The Shape-Then-Align Strategy

+The diagnosis points to a fundamental mismatch between how labels are designed and how they are optimized.
+Phase arrival labels are Gaussian templates \citep{zhu2018phasenet-82a, park2025divide} where each point's value depends on its position relative to the arrival onset.
+Yet pointwise BCE treats these templates as independent probability estimates, fragmenting the coherent structure that defines them.

+This mismatch suggests the solution: shape-aware training objectives must preserve structural coherence rather than fragment it.
+We call this the shape-then-align strategy.
+The geometric template must stabilize first because shape variations produce far larger loss changes than small temporal shifts.
+When shape remains unstable, even a correctly aligned prediction generates no appreciable loss improvement, as the shape-induced loss dominates.
+Temporal alignment can only succeed once the template is coherent enough for positional refinements to register in the loss landscape.

-Having diagnosed the trap, we tested our core conceptual solution: decoupling shape learning from temporal localization.
-We visualized the loss landscape where the model could only output a perfect Gaussian template, calculating its holistic BCE loss as its peak moved across the amplitude-time plane (Fig. \ref{fig:landscape}c).
-The resulting surface reveals a single, well-defined global minimum at the correct time and full amplitude, providing the strong lateral guidance absent in point-wise optimization.
-Our numerical simulation (Fig. \ref{fig:simulation}) confirms this prediction: constraining the optimizer to Gaussian-shaped predictions maintains substantially higher peak amplitudes while anchoring predictions at the center of temporally uncertain targets, preventing the drift observed in point-wise optimization.
-This validates our decoupling strategy and guides our cGAN implementation.
+The loss landscape supports this intuition.
+When we constrain the model to output only a perfect Gaussian template (Fig. \ref{fig:landscape}c), the resulting surface reveals a single, well-defined global minimum at the correct time and full amplitude.
+The numerical validation (Fig. \ref{fig:simulation}) confirms this prediction: an optimizer constrained to Gaussian-shaped outputs maintains substantially higher peak amplitudes while remaining anchored at the center of the target distribution, avoiding the drift observed in pointwise optimization.